 Once you build your agent on Dialogflow, you can use the one-click integrations to connect to various platforms such as the Google Assistant, web, telephony, Slack, Facebook Messenger, Twitter, and more.
 In this codelab, you'll integrate Dialogflow with Actions on Google to enable the chatbot as an Action on Google Home or the Assistant.

-Actions on Google is a platform where you can create software to extend the functionality of Google Assistant.
-By integrating Dialogflow with Actions on Google you can reach over 500M devices that support Google Assistant, like smart speakers, phones, cars, TVs, watches, etc
+Actions on Google is a platform where you can create software to extend the functionality of the Assistant.
+By integrating Dialogflow with Actions on Google, you can reach more than 500 million devices that support the Assistant, including smart speakers, phones, cars, TVs, and watches.

 What you'll learn

 - How to enable an Actions on Google integration from Dialogflow